CatsLover2006/Audiodex/README.md

 - As a user, I want to be able to convert my music to a different format
 - As a user, I want to manage my music library

-In effect I'm creating a iTunes competitor.
+In effect I'm creating a iTunes competitor.<br>
+I have made a program that I would intentionally go out of my way to use.
+It's still command line.
+Wow.